 Wiesenhof Adventure Park

-Wiesenhof offers water slides, pools, trampolines, pump track and much more.
+Wiesenhof offers water slides, pools, trampolines, pump tracks, and much more.
 It is on the R44 between Klapmuts and Stellenbosch.
 It has eight great slides, including a lazy river, rope adventures, a mountain bike trail, a unicycle trail, and trampolines.
 There are also slides for younger kids that end in a pool just for them.
 It has eight great slides, including a lazy river and smaller slides for kids that end in a kiddie pool.
 It has rope adventures, a mountain bike track, a unicycle trail, and trampolines.

 - Open: Weekend nights and school breaks, 9 am to 6 pm